Khaledabdsalame/Some-works-on-python/README.md

-In this part You can find some works By c And c++ you can see them
+In this part You can find some works By PYthon you can see them